jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 Will start combat at Confident morale if permitted by mood

-When at Confident or Steady morale, reduces the Resolve of any opponent engaged in melee by 5
++10% Resolve when at Confident morale

 **Oath of Loyalty (active)**